-- \bullet INCLUDE_SPELLING Include spelling suggestions.
+- INCLUDE_SPELLING Include spelling suggestions.
 Default is False - BATCH_SIZE How many records should be updated at once via the management commands.
 Default is 1000. - TIMEOUT (Solr and ElasticSearch) How long to wait (in seconds) before the connection times out.
 Default is 10. - STORAGE (Whoosh-only) Which storage engine to use.
 Accepts file or ram.
-Default is file. - POST LIMIT (Whoosh-only) How large the file sizes can be.
+Default is file. - POST_LIMIT (Whoosh-only) How large the file sizes can be.
 Default is 128 1024 1024. - FLAGS (Xapian-only) A list of flags to use when querying the index. - EXCLUDED_INDEXES A list of strings (as Python import paths) to indexes you do NOT want included.
-Useful for omitting third-party things you don't want indexed or for when you want to replace an index.
+Useful for omitting third-party things you don't want indexed or for when you want to replace an index. - KWARGS (Solr and ElasticSearch) Any additional keyword arguments that should be passed on to the underlying client library.